The FASF Board of Trustees reflects a remarkable diversity of backgrounds and talents.

 Retiring from the Air Force as an O-4, in 2014, and now acting as a contractor, Jason began working as a systems engineer at White Sands Missile Range, first with the PATRIOT missile defense system and then returned to the space field.
 His two youngest attend high school and are active in equestrian sports.
 His son is currently serving a church mission in the Northeast United States and oldest daughter is working and attending New Mexico State University.
 Jason serves actively in church, the community and has participated in the Doña Ana Community College Industrial Advisory Committee.
 Jason has many interests, first is his family, the rest include space, aviation, the outdoors, and agriculture; the only challenge is focusing on one at a time.
 Since first learning of the FASF and its mission, Jason immediately became a member and attended several Board Meetings, bringing along some young NMSU AFROTC Cadets so they could see how non-profit corporate boards work.
 His student visitors also became FASF members.
 Jason was elected to the 1st Vice Presidency of the Board in the Spring of 2016.

 2nd VP: Lieutenant Colonel Ira C. Cline retired in November 2015 after 21 years of active duty service in the United States Air Force.
-He’s served in numerous roles over the course of his career, recently completing a command tour as the Commander of Air Force Reserve Officer Training Corps (ROTC) Detachment 505 at New Mexico State University in Las Cruces, New Mexico.
-He was responsible for recruiting, training, motivating and educating Air Force officer candidates by leading and administering a comprehensive college-level officer training program.
+He’s served in numerous roles over the course of his career, including a command tour as the Commander of Air Force Reserve Officer Training Corps (ROTC) Detachment 505 at New Mexico State University in Las Cruces, New Mexico.

 In 2003 he earned a Master of Business Administration degree from Touro University in Vallejo, California.
 His next assignment was at Charleston AFB where he served as Squadron Operations Officer, Operations Group Executive Officer, and Deputy Chief of Wing Plans.
 In 2005 he completed Air Command and Staff College by-correspondence and in 2008, he was selected to attend the Air Force Institute of Technology Intermediate Developmental Education program at the United States Air Force Academy (USAFA).
 While there, he earned a Master of Counseling and Leadership degree from the University of Colorado, Colorado Springs, and then became the Commander of Cadet Squadron 23 at the U. S. Air Force Academy (USAFA).